zenna/canyoupleaseappreciatethis/_posts/2020-03-17-witness-to-another-day.md

 ---

 Another Day
-<ul> to find the Florida birds so close to home ... the red cardinal in the palm tree ... the blue heron in the reeds, a statue watching the alligator pass by ... the whistling ducks like soldiers waiting for more troops to arrive, a diving cormorant.</ul>
+<ul> &bull; to find the Florida birds so close to home ... the red cardinal in the palm tree ... the blue heron in the reeds, a statue watching the alligator pass by ... the whistling ducks like soldiers waiting for more troops to arrive, a diving cormorant.</ul>

 <ul> to savor the tasty morsels navigating twisty passages of a healing colon</ul>